leonawicz/CommCharts4/docs/md/05_scale_precip.md

 With what is shown here, a caveat next to a graph about this issue is simply not good enough.
 Under the current circumstances, the 10-minute resolution data have no defensible place in the Community Charts application.
-In fact, if it can be legitimately argued (it cannot, but let's pretend for a moment) that use of the 10-minute resolution data is truly justifiable, that it is sufficiently spatially unbiased, and representative of community-level data, then the most appropriate path forward is to dispense with the 2-km data which has a more limited geographic range and clearly is not comparable to the 10-minute data, thus ensuring consistency of comparable data across all communities.
+In fact, if it can be legitimately argued (it cannot, but let's pretend for a moment) that use of the 10-minute resolution data is truly justifiable, that it is sufficiently spatially unbiased, and representative of community-level data, then why not just dispense with the 2-km data which has a more limited geographic range, thus ensuring consistency of comparable data across all communities?

-The application could actually contain communities worldwide if using the 10-minute data.
+The application could also contain communities worldwide if using the 10-minute data.
 Why stop with the Northwest Territories?

 This is too easy a claim to make, however.
 It leaves aside many issues beyond the scope of this document regarding weaknesses in the 10-minute resolution downscaled CRU data and climate model outputs, such as boundary issues during interpolation and downscaling which affect the usability of coarse coastal data for coastal communities.
+Ultimately, it is clear that the 10-minute resolution does not legitimately represent community-level information.
-If anything, the 10-minute resolution downscaled data should receive its own discrete treatment in any application and should not be mixed with 2-km outputs.
+If anything, the 10-minute resolution downscaled data should receive its own discrete, separate treatment and should not be mixed with 2-km outputs in the same application.